jwalton/rust-book-abridged/docs/ch14-more-about-cargo.md

 You may have noticed that we ran `git init` in the add directory - we did this because generally we want to commit the entire workspace as a single repo, and if we hadn't run `git init`, then `cargo new ...` would have "helpfully" initialized all three new packages as git repos for us.

-Now in _add_ we are going to create a _Cargo.toml_ for the entire workspace.
+Now in the _add_ folder - the root folder of our workspace - we are going to create a _Cargo.toml_ for the entire workspace.
 This _Cargo.toml_ won't have any metadata or dependencies, it will simply list all the packages that make up the workspace:

 ```toml
 [workspace]